You just picked up your children from their pre-schools and nurseries, and they start telling you about their day.

-There are many ways to include dairy into what your child eats, from milk, butter, cheese, chocolate, to flavored milk drinks.
+There are many ways to include dairy in what your child eats, from milk, butter, cheese, and chocolate, to flavored milk drinks.

-If your child is lactose intolerant, alternatives like fromage frais and yoghurt can be offered as healthy snacks.
+If your child is lactose intolerant, alternatives like fromage frais and yogurt can be offered as healthy snacks.
 They also have lower sugar content than other kinds of dairy food.

 Protein has the least required food intake of all the food groups, with only 2 portions required daily.

 This includes nuts, oily fish, salmon, red meat, eggs, etc.

 Protein can also be provided a few times a week.

 Fresh tap water should be available at all times.
 Milk can also be made available daily.

 Everyday nursery drinks should not include artificial juice in tetra packs, sodas, and other similar juices to encourage healthy eating habits.

 Are There Guidelines on What Food Should Be Limited?